AxC1271/RISC-V-CPU/InstructionMemory/README.md

 }
 ```

-Referring to my custom made ISA for this CPU implementation, I have the following instructions:
+Referring to the ISA for this CPU implementation, I have the following instructions:

 ```asm
 ; define x0 as the zero register